emtee/secure-auth/README.md

 - `SECUREAUTH_DB_HOST`: Host for database.
 Set this to `db` to use the db service set in `docker-compose.yml`
 - `SECUREAUTH_DEV_DB_NAME`: Name of your dev database, eg: secureauth_development
 - `SECUREAUTH_TEST_DB_NAME`: Name of your test database, eg: secureauth_test

-> Note: A .env file has been included in the repository for convenience, deviating from standard practice.

 ### Running the Application